 Biocircuit Engineering:

 Bio-circuit engineering for soil pest control is an emerging discipline that leverages synthetic biology and engineering principles to develop precise, sustainable, and eco-friendly pest management strategies.
 One of the most promising approaches in this field is endophytic engineering, where naturally occurring plant-associated microorganisms such as bacteria and fungi are genetically modified to enhance or introduce novel pest-control traits.
 These engineered endophytes can combat soil pests through multiple mechanisms.
-For example, they can be programmed to produce insecticidal compounds like Bacillus thuringiensis (Bt) toxins directly within plant tissues, providing targeted pest control without harming non-target organisms (Gupta et al.,2021).
+For example, they can be programmed to produce insecticidal compounds like B. thuringiensis (Bt) toxins directly within plant tissues, providing targeted pest control without harming non-target organisms (Gupta et al.,2021).
 Additionally, some endophytes are engineered to deliver RNA interference (RNAi) molecules that silence essential pest genes, effectively disrupting their growth and reproduction.
 Another strategy involves the production of volatile organic compounds (VOCs) that repel soil-dwelling insects, reducing infestation risks.
 Certain engineered strains can also activate induced systemic resistance (ISR) in plants, enhancing the plant’s natural defense mechanisms against pest attacks.
 Moreover, some endophytes are designed to secrete enzymes that degrade the exoskeletons of soil pests or interfere with their digestion, leading to pest mortality (Bhardwaj et al.,2023).
 Beyond direct pest control, bio-circuit engineering can also contribute to ecosystem stability by reducing reliance on chemical pesticides, which often have harmful environmental effects such as soil degradation, water contamination, and disruption of beneficial insect populations.
 Engineered microbes can be designed to self-regulate their activity, ensuring that pest control is only activated in response to specific pest signals, thereby minimizing unintended consequences.
 Furthermore, bio-circuit engineering offers the possibility of creating microbial consortia—communities of engineered microbes that work synergistically to target multiple pests while enhancing soil health and plant growth.
 These consortia can improve nutrient cycling, suppress plant pathogens, and boost crop resilience under environmental stress.
 Advancements in synthetic biology, such as CRISPR-based genome editing, metabolic pathway engineering, and computational modeling, are accelerating the development of highly specialized bio-circuits for agricultural applications.
 However, challenges such as regulatory approval, biosafety concerns, and the need for field trials must be addressed before widespread adoption (Diaz-colunga et al.,2024).
 With continued research and innovation, bio-circuit engineering has the potential to revolutionize agricultural pest management, offering a sustainable, precise, and adaptable approach to controlling soil pests while maintaining environmental balance.
 Bio-circuit engineering for soil pest control harnesses genetically engineered microorganisms to precisely target pests while promoting plant health, improving crop resilience, and reducing reliance on chemical pesticides (Bertelsen,2024).
-Engineered Fusarium endophytes can express Bacillus thuringiensis (Bt) toxins, which disrupt the digestive systems of soil-dwelling pests such as rootworms, weevils, and nematodes.
-For example, Bt-producing Fusarium has been successfully tested in corn to provide protection against corn rootworms (Diabrotica virgifera virgifera), a major agricultural pest (Rocha et al., 2016).
+Engineered Fusarium endophytes can express B. thuringiensis (Bt) toxins, which disrupt the digestive systems of soil-dwelling pests such as rootworms, weevils, and nematodes.
+For example, Bt-producing Fusarium has been successfully tested in corn to provide protection against corn rootworms (D. virgifera virgifera), a major agricultural pest (Rocha et al., 2016).
 Another promising approach involves Pseudomonas fluorescens engineered to express RNA interference (RNAi) molecules targeting essential pest genes, such as those involved in molting, digestion, or reproduction.
 This strategy has been explored for protecting soybeans from nematodes and root maggots by silencing genes crucial for their survival and development (Zhang et al., 2022).